fallen-icarus/cardano-swaps/README.md

 ]
 ```

 Only one utxo was found and that utxo only has lovelace in it.
 Notice how this utxo's required reference script ID was also returned.
-This response has everything a user needs to remotely swap with it.
+This response has everything a user needs to remotely swap with the address.

-### How Do Beacons Differentiate Between Trading Pairs?
+#### How Do Beacons Differentiate Between Trading Pairs?
 Just like all native tokens, beacon tokens have two fields:

 1. The currency symbol (policy id)